Standard Possession Schedule Calendar 2017

 The standard possession order (SPO) schedule and sample order language embedded below (also here) explains a non-custodial parent’s visitation rights to see their child.
 It is the most popular type of child possession schedule in Texas and can be found in many parents’ Attorney General orders and divorce decrees.
 Besides the SPO, there are other possession schedules such as Expanded SPOs and Week-on-Week-of possession orders, but the SPO is the most common possession schedule attorneys and judges will insert into a custody order.
 The Texas Legislature drafted the SPO to be the default court order to help separated or divorced parents share physical possession of their kids.
 It is not a 50-50 schedule, the custodial parent will still have more time with the child.
 It does however strive to balance out possession so that a child sees each parent at least every other week and for every other holiday.
 The Legislature’s codified version of the SPO can be found here.
 Parents can agree to not follow the SPO in their court order, but parents who cannot agree on visitation should follow the SPO or seek a modification to change it as not in their child’s best interest.
 Separated parents who do not have an SPO or any possession order over their child are left trusting each other to work out a schedule on their own.
 This is sometimes where the problems start.

-Sample Texas “Standard Possession Order”
+Sample Texas “Standard Possession Order” (en español)

 Below is a sample Standard Possession Order divorcing or separating parents may use to solve their possession and access schedule issues.
 This document is for information purposes only and is not legal advice.
 Please consult a knowledgeable attorney on your possession rights.
+This document is also available in Spanish for those with limited English.

 Holidays & Extended Summer Possession Periods in a Nutshell